Endowment Value: $459.9 million GBP (July 2019)

 The University of Edinburgh is a public university located in Edinburgh, Scotland and founded in 1582.
 UE has approximately 33,000 students across its five campuses and has helped earn Edinburgh its nickname of ‘Athens of the North’ due to the university’s legacy in thought leadership and strong academic research programs.
 The University Court oversees the endowment.

 Since the publishing of its Social Responsibility and Sustainability Strategy 2010–20, The University of Edinburgh has been at the forefront in sustainable action among European higher education institutions.
-From this, the University has taken significant steps to align its sustainability goals with its investment strategies.
-For example, in January of 2013, Edinburgh became the first university in Europe to become a signatory to the UN-backed Principles for Responsible Investment.
-Since 2010, it has also invested more than £150 million in low carbon technology, climate-related research and businesses that directly benefit the environment.
+After releasing this strategy, the University took significant steps to align its sustainability goals with its investment strategies.
+In January of 2013, Edinburgh became the first university in Europe to become a signatory to the UN-backed Principles for Responsible Investment.
+Since 2010, it has also invested more than £150 million in low carbon technology, climate-related research, and businesses that directly benefit the environment.

-In 2015, Edinburgh committed to divesting from the most polluting companies involved in coal and tar sands in addition to already in place negative screenings for armament.
-In February of 2018, the university announced that it will complete its transition out of all fossil fuel investments by 2021, making Edinburgh the largest university endowment in the UK to be free of fossil fuel investment.
-This action contributes to the University’s overall made in 2016 by the Court to become carbon neutral by 2040.
+In 2016, the University Court committed to carbon neutrality by 2040.
+Prior to this decision, in 2015, the University of Edinburgh committed to divesting from the most polluting coal and tar sands companies, in addition to preexisting negative screenings against coal and tar sands companies.
+In February of 2018, the university announced that it will divest from all fossil fuels by 2021, making Edinburgh the largest university endowment in the UK to divest from fossil fuels.

 The University of Edinburgh is a participant or member of the following Initiatives & Commitments:

 - AASHE STARS: No

 - Sustainable Investment Policy: Yes